jeroendv/workshopLp/test/test3/Readme.md

     param UnbalancedLoadCost := 1;
     param OverbookingCost 	 := 1;

+case1.mod is a model equal to model 9 but with different output processing.

 Note that when invoking the solver it will report some stats of the created model and do so again after pre-processing.
-Running the problem through  case1.mod which is based on model 9 then results in the following model stats:
+This results in the following model stats:

     $ bash case1.sh